List of Days of Our Lives characters introduced in the 2010s: Holly Jonas

-Tripp Johnson
+Tripp Dalton

-Tripp Dalton is a fictional character on the long-running NBC soap opera Days of Our Lives portrayed by Lucas Adams.
+Tripp Dalton (also Johnson) is a fictional character on the long-running NBC soap opera Days of Our Lives portrayed by Lucas Adams.
 The character was first referenced in January 2016, as the presumed dead son of Steve Johnson and his ex-lover, mafia princess Ava Vitali (Tamara Braun).
 The character was later developed and introduced by Dena Higley and Ryan Quan on March 23, 2017.
 Adams exited the role on August 29, 2019; he returned to the role on September 4, 2020.
 In November 2020, it was revealed that Charlie Dale (Mike Manning), who is the son of Ava and the half-brother of Tripp was the one who raped Allie Horton (Lindsay Arnold) in London and fathered her son Henry.
 In January 2021, Tripp finally learns the truth about his brother Charlie after his father Steve and John Black (Drake Hogestyn) traveled to Philadelphia to visit Ava's cousin Angelo Vitali for answers about a blood relative of the family who raped Allie and they learned that Ava has another son named Charlie after she had Tripp, but he was raised by his father.